 It is said that a certain kind of the Abyss fills the inside of man with pus.
 Fire has long been an effective means to answer it.

 Undead clergy in the Way of White wear large clothed lids on their backs so as to prevent them from becoming “seedbeds” of the Dark.
 Statues at both the Undead Settlement and the Cathedral of the Deep similarly portray a man hunched over in fear and despair as something sprouts from his back, his figure shrouded in a cloth as if to hide and perhaps contain this deformity — only for it to bulge against the draping.
-Variants of this statue remove the drape to reveal the budding growth enveloping the naked man, all with the same texture as the Pus of Man.
+Variants of this statue remove the drape to reveal the budding growth enveloping the naked man, all with the same texture as the pus of man.
 This clear progression in the Dark consuming the body can thus only be a reference to the black ooze which burst out from a human’s heart area, mainly around the back.
-The Way of White’s concern about Undead in particular further suggests that it can be considered an extension of the Darksign — just as Hollows’ souls have been consumed by their humanity, so too do their bodies sometimes become consumed by the pus that dark souls produce, hence both tend to mindlessly meander and thrash about.
+The Way of White’s concern about Undead in particular further suggests that it can be considered an extension of the Darksign.

-Tunic that a clergyman who became Undead once wore.
-Unmistakable vibrant blue cloth.
+Upper garb that a clergyman who became Undead once wore.
+Unmistakable vibrant blue clothes.

 It is said that the travelers in blue have been entrusted with a mission, and that those Undead carry large lids on their backs so as to not become seedbeds of Dark.